-Polish public figures continue to blame the USA, as in Communist times, and for WWII altogether.
+Some of Polish public figures continue to blame the USA, as in Communist times, for the Second World War altogether.
 Polish ex-president Lech Wałęsa said,

 If there is anybody to be blamed, it is the USA more than Poland.
 Had our information been heard, they would have gotten involved early to oppose Hitler.
 They are guilty more than us,

 Jeśli ktokolwiek jest winien, to bardziej USA niż Polska.
 Gdyby słuchano naszych informacji, to by się włączyli i szybko by się przeciwstawili hitleryzmowi.
 To oni mają większą winę niżeli my.